ayman/textr/README.md

 ##### How to get an API key for Google Cloud Services

 It's not too bad but not totally easy...as of the time I wrote this plug-in, [Google had these instructions to follow][apikey].
+You'll wanna make a project, then get an API key.
+You can set a quota on that key if you don't wanna go over your monthly queries.
 Do that and paste the about 40 character key in the Configuration section of the plug-in manager page.
 Don't worry, Lightroom will remember it.

 [apikey]: https://support.google.com/cloud/answer/6158862?hl=en "Google Help Page"